 Inspired to do some more baking?
 How about:

 Hope you enjoy this recipe as much as we do.
-I’d love to know how you got on and what you thought of it if you make this Easy Banana Cake recipe.
+I’d love to know how you got on and what you thought of it if you make this Banana Cake recipe.
 Please rate the recipe using the ⭐️ below!

 Also, if you fancy showing me a photo by tagging me on Instagram (@tamingtwins) I LOVE to see your creations and try and share as many of them as I can.

-Easy Banana Cake with Chocolate Chips
+Banana Cake - One Bowl Recipe with Chocolate Chips

 A quick and easy Banana Cake recipe with chocolate chips.
 Mixed in one bowl, you can’t go wrong with this failsafe bake.
 Brilliant to make with kids!